 Your feet should be supported by the floor, and your thighs and hips supported by a padded seat.

 If you are sitting, it is important to have your lower back supported.

 Keep your work within 14 to 18 inches of your body, depending on your size.
 Reaching too far can be awkward.
 It also reduces your muscle power, so you need to use more force.
 Never lock a joint by extending it until it can't go any farther.
 Also, avoid reaching overhead or behind your back, if you can.
 If you can't, return to neutral as soon as possible.

 Support your body off the job

 Have you thought about your posture while you clean house or watch TV?
-Anytime you're using a neutral posture, you might be straining muscles or joints.
+Anytime you're not using a neutral posture, you might be straining muscles or joints.
 Just sitting on a sagging sofa every evening may be enough to strain your back.
 Remember these tips: